 Second, make tomorrow’s decisions today.
 What do you need to eat to feel good during your workout?
 What do you need to wear in order to recover afterwards?
 What tools or devices should you have on hand?
 All that goes into getting ready for your indoor workout, think through the day before.

-Tip #3: Create an inspiring and comfortable environment to ride.
+Create an inspiring and comfortable environment to ride

 I prefer a dedicated, tidy, dimly lit area with a brightness that borders on mood lighting.
 That’s how I like things when I’m putting in my hours on the trainer.
-There are other athletes, like Justin Rossi for example, who find the opposite inspiring.
-Rossi prefers his trainer on the carpet, beside an open window and his two French Bulldogs close by.
+There are other athletes who find the opposite inspiring.
+Some prefer their trainer on the carpet, beside an open window, with their pets close by.